AbdulWahab100203/Visp-Agent-n8n/README.md

-# AI Chat Interface for n8n
+# Visp Chat Interface for n8n

 A modern, responsive ChatGPT-style interface built with React, TypeScript, and Tailwind CSS that connects to your n8n backend for real-time AI interactions.